 Intex Krystal Clear Cartridge Filter and Pump

-- The cartridge needs replacing every two weeks.
+- The cartridge needs frequent replacing.

 - It does not come with piston valves and the cost is almost as much as the pump.